bsc-performance-tools/extrae/docs/source/configure-installation.rst

   specify where to find Synapse libraries and includes.
 This library is a front-end of the MRNet library.

+* .. option:: --with-openacc=<PATH>

+  Specifies the location of OpenACC includes and libraries.
+It usually is the base installation folder of the compiler with support to OpenACC.
+Enables host activity instrumentation, to capture device activity support for CUDA must be also enabled.

 * .. option:: --with-opencl=<PATH>

   Specify the location for the OpenCL package, including library and include